How to Cite the CDC Website

 When you’re writing a paper about health, science, or public policy, you will almost certainly use information from the Centers for Disease Control and Prevention.
 The CDC is a powerhouse of credible data.
-But getting that data into your paper correctly means you need to know how to cite CDC website sources.
-It’s not just about avoiding plagiarism; it’s about showing your reader the exact trail of your research.
+But getting that data into your paper correctly means you need to know how to cite the CDC website correctly.
+It’s not just about avoiding plagiarism.
+It’s about showing your reader the exact trail of your research.
 This guide breaks down the process, making it simple to give credit where it’s due.

 Who is the Author?